Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 Electronic Music Scene

 The aspiration to lead other techno artists has produced changes in the techno industry.
-Electronic music is on the dance floors and in the mainstream, which is where it should be and not underground.
+Electronic music is on the dance floors and in the mainstream, where it should be and not underground.
 Even fitness devotees work out and train with some of the most uplifting techno music ever.
 Each new talent that arrives at the scene means techno will live another century.

 Even fitness devotees work out and train with some of the most uplifting techno music ever.
 Each new talent that arrives at the scene means techno will live another century.